danomatika/ofxLua/README.md

     lua.init();
     lua.bind<MyBindings>;

-Note: *You need to calls this everytime you init an ofxLua instance as the bindings are cleared when the Lua state is cleared.*
+Note: *You need to calls this every time you init an ofxLua instance as the bindings are cleared when the Lua state is cleared.*

 If everything is working, you should be able to call your bindings in lua: